Man1ac-1773/OutpostZero/README.md

     - Projectile based
     - Laser based
     - Status effect based
-- Each turret has 3 tiers which are in increasing order of power and efficacy. (total 9 turrets)
+- The first two turrets has 3 tiers which are in increasing order of power and efficacy.
+- The last one has only two tiers.
+- total 8 turrets
 - The textures for turrets are taken from the open-source game "Mindustry"
 - While their functionality is NOT the same as in mindustry, it takes close inspiration.
 - Place turrets at strategic location to kill all enemies before they reach your base.